Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Settings.md

 Determines how the Inspector window displays [`InputActionProperty`](xref:UnityEngine.InputSystem.InputActionProperty) fields.

+This setting is not shown in the **Edit** &gt; **Project Settings** window, it is instead only available in the Debug mode of the Inspector window of an Input Settings asset.
+See the Unity Manual page for [working in the Inspector](https://docs.unity3d.com/Manual/InspectorOptions.html) under section Toggle Debug Mode.

 |Setting|Description|
 |-------|-----------|
 |[`Compact`](../api/UnityEngine.InputSystem.InputSettings.InputActionPropertyDrawerMode.html#UnityEngine_InputSystem_InputSettings_InputActionPropertyDrawerMode_Compact)|Display the property in a compact format, using a minimal number of lines.
 Toggling between a reference to an input action in an asset and a directly serialized input action is done using a dropdown menu.|